winglang/wing/docs/docs/02-concepts/03-platforms.md

 ```
 The order in which platforms are evaluated is important.

-The first platform in the list is the primary platform, it is responsible for providing the Wing compiler with the base App that will be used to determine how resources are created, as well it will also lay the ground work for what model the rest of the platforms will need to be compatible with.
+The first platform in the list is the primary platform, it is responsible for providing the Wing compiler with the base App that will be used to determine how resources are created, as well it will also lay the ground work for what target the rest of the platforms will need to be compatible with.

 ### Provisioning Engines